Classroom & Class Information

 - Department offering the course

-- Description of course – should match the description in the Catalog
+- Description of course – should match the description in the University’s Course Catalog

-- Student Learning Outcomes (objectives stated in terms of what the students will be able to do or demonstrate upon successful completion of the course); should also include the university learning goals and general education competencies, as appropriate.
-University learning goals are not a substitute for course learning objectives. [please note: these are written by your department and approved by the curriculum committee.
-Please reach out to your department chair or program director to get them for your courses.]
+- Student Learning Outcomes ((objectives stated in terms of what the students will be able to do or demonstrate upon successful completion of the course).
+You should also include the university learning goals and general education competencies, as appropriate; however, our general University learning goals are not a substitute for specific student learning outcomes.
+Note that student learning outcomes for your course should be available from your department Chair or Program Director and are unable to be modified.

 - Classroom format